 Share

 Given the comparatively limited financial support for the humanities from the federal government (see, for example, the indicator on funding for humanities research), a substantial share of funding for humanities work comes from private sources.
-No source of national data exists on giving for humanities activities specifically, but data on the broader category of arts, culture, and humanities (ACH) organizations show a considerable increase in charitable giving over the past several decades.
+There is no source of national data on giving for humanities activities specifically, but data on the broader category of arts, culture, and humanities (ACH) organizations show a considerable increase in charitable giving over the past several decades.
 During economic hard times, however, ACH organizations tended to lose substantial ground.

 Copy link

 Little information is available on charitable giving to the humanities.
-The Giving USA Foundation, a research organization that publishes information on trends in charitable giving, documents charitable support for an array of sectors—including “arts, culture, and humanities organizations.”
+The Giving USA Foundation, a research organization that publishes information on trends in charitable giving, documents charitable support for an array of sectors, including “arts, culture, and humanities organizations.”
 Unfortunately, this category encompasses a range of activities (such as the performing arts) that are not within the scope of the humanities as conceptualized for the purposes of the Humanities Indicators.
 These data also exclude other key humanities activities (such as humanities education, which is tallied in an undifferentiated “education” category).
 Nonetheless, data from Giving USA provide the closest available approximation of the extent of charitable giving for humanities-related projects.

 Back to Humanities Indicators